Acupuncture and Chiropractic Treatments & Functional Exams for Dogs and Cats

 There's a saying, "We are afraid of that which we don't understand," and some veterinarians simply do not understand the concept of spinal & neurologic function & manipulation, and Holistic whole body health as it relates to our dogs, cats and pets.

 Traditional Chinese Veterinary Medicine recognizes the many patterns of disease and imbalances that weaken the immune system and affect the body.
 These can be very different among individuals.
-Not only does Acupuncture help restore balance to treat disease, it also helps to relieve the stress that impedes the body’s ability to heal.
+Not only do Acupuncture and massage & rehab help restore balance to treat disease, they also help to relieve the stress that impedes the body’s ability to heal.

 Every muscle and bone and organ and hormone in the body is controlled by billions of nerves that course very closely along bones and joints (the spinal cord runs through the vertebrae in the back).
-Any mal-alignment in any bone or joint or the back can pinch or aggravate these nerves.
-Chiropractic Spinal Manipulation keeps all body parts correctly aligned to allow uninterrupted blood flow and nerve function.
+Any restriction (mal-alignment) in any bone or joint or the back can inflame or aggravate these nerves.
+Chiropractic Spinal Manipulation keeps all body parts correctly aligned & moving to allow uninterrupted blood flow and nerve function.

 Some medical issues in dogs, cats and other pets that respond to the effectiveness of Acupuncture and Chiropractic adjustments include arthritis, back injuries and paralysis, seizures, behavior problems, endocrine disease, internal organ problems including kidneys and liver and heart, auto-immune disease, atopy, skin allergies, recurrent ear and skin infections!